Gay debate is not about religious beliefs – Akoto Ampaw

 “We think we live in a democracy and we must be grateful to God that we live in a democracy so that whatever parliament, the executive or any branch of government does will be openly discussed and people can therefore take their decisions and then the lawmakers and the executives can also take some wisdom from the public debate.

-“We know that most societies have prejudice against homosexuality, lesbianism and these other social practices.
-We are not at all surprised that the overwhelming majority have prejudiced or even hate these small minority of people in society.
+“We know that most societies have a prejudice against homosexuality, lesbianism, and these other social practices.
+We are not at all surprised that the overwhelming majority have prejudiced or even hate this small minority of people in society.
 We have no problem with that.
 What we are saying is this.

-“This law is setting up the minority up.
-Our constitution does not discriminate about humans beings unless the proponents of this bill, unless the 95 per cent who say they don’t like homosexuality, we want them to say that homosexuals, lesbians are not human beings.
-Are they human beings also are they not human beings?
+“This law is setting the minority up.
+Our constitution does not discriminate about humans beings unless the proponents of this bill, the 95 percent who say they don’t like homosexuality, want them to say that homosexuals, lesbians are not human beings.
+Are they human beings or not?

-“If they are human beings and they are human beings then we think that they are protected by the constitution so any law that is made to arouse, promote engineer and mobilize hate against that minority is against the rights of those minority people and should not be passed.”
+“If they are human beings then we think that they are protected by the constitution so any law that is made to arouse, promote, engineer, and mobilise hate against that minority is against the rights of those minority people and should not be passed.”

 Speaking on the same programme, Sam George said “He has made so many sweeping comments and I expected that he would have been held to strict proof.
 His argument is hollow and if I was marking this as a script he will score an F.

-Reading for the first time, a clerk in the legislative assembly stated that the Bill proscribes lesbian, gay, bi-sexual, transgender, queer and intersex (LGBTQI) and other related activities and propaganda or advocacy and promotion for same.
+Reading for the first time, a clerk in the legislative assembly stated that the Bill prescribes lesbian, gay, bi-sexual, transgender, queer, and intersex (LGBTQI) and other related activities and propaganda or advocacy and promotion for same.

 It also came to light that it supports protection for children and persons who are victims or accused of homosexuality.

-He said although Mr Akufo-Addo has stated categorically that gayism and lesbianism will not be legalized under his watch, the President must begin to take measures to stop the gayism movement that has started in the country before he exits office.
+He said although Mr. Akufo-Addo has stated categorically that gayism and lesbianism will not be legalised under his watch, the President must begin to take measures to stop the gayism movement that has started in the country before he exits office.

 “Our concern is not about today, it is about the future.
-Today, when we let in this LGBTI what is going to happen, is that we are going to accept same sex marriage which the president says it is never going to happen at his watch.
+Today, when we let in this LGBTQ+ what is going to happen, is that we are going to accept same-sex marriage which the president says it's never going to happen at his watch.

-“But if he allows LGBTQI to start, it is true that it is never going to happen at his watch but, by the time it gets to same sex marriage the president will not be the president of the nation.
-I agree with him but he should stop this, he should close the doors at where it matters and we are saying that he should close it now.
+“But if he allows LGBTQ+ to start, it is true that it is never going to happen at his watch but, by the time it gets to same-sex marriage the president will not be the president of the nation.
+I agree with him but he should stop this, he should close the doors where it matters and we are saying that he should close it now.

-“This movement is an insult to God the creature, you are just telling God that he didn’t think enough,” he told journalists on Wednesday, October 6.
+“This movement is an insult to God the creator, you are just telling God that he didn’t think enough,” he told journalists on Wednesday, October 6.

 The Church of Pentecost on Wednesday presented a memo to parliament in support of the steps taken to pass the anti-gay bill which is currently before the legislature.